BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Talks qualify for OAA Structured Learning hours

-Join us as we hear from Amanda and Younes about finding the art in architecture as photographers.
+We were fortunate to hear from Amanda and Younes about finding the art in architecture as photographers.
 Their goal is to create images that go beyond straight representation and focus on storytelling.
-They will also elaborate on their experience working as a team in a profession that is typically done solo, and evolving both practice and philosophy over the years.
+They also elaborated on their experience working as a team in a profession that is typically done solo, and evolving both practice and philosophy over the years.

 Amanda Large is a professional architectural photographer based in Toronto.
 As an architect by training, she is passionate about the impact of our surroundings on us; how they shape our moods, our experiences, and our worldview.
 As a photographer, her aim is to encourage people to reconsider their environment, find beauty in the everyday, and see spaces in a different light.
 Amanda and her partner Younes Bounhar established Doublespace Photography studio in 2012.